yakel/vimrc-yake/README.md

+#Introduce
-This is my vimrc configure.
+This is my vimrc configure, refering to spf13's vimrc.
+It is still in development.